Before you continue

 Diabetic Ketoacidosis

-The condition develops when your body cannot produce enough insulin or if you are not using required insulin as instructed by your doctor.
+• The condition develops when your body cannot produce enough insulin or if you are not using required insulin as instructed by your doctor

 Signs and Symptoms

-Diabetic ketoacidosis signs and symptoms often develop quickly, sometimes within 24 hours.
 For some, these signs and symptoms may be the first indication of having diabetes.
-You may notice:

-• Excessive thirst
+• Excessive thirst.

-• Frequent urination
+• Frequent urination.

-• Nausea and vomiting
+• Nausea and vomiting.

-• Abdominal pain
+• Abdominal pain.

-• Weakness or fatigue
+• Weakness or fatigue.

-• Shortness of breath
+• Shortness of breath.

-• Confusion
+• Confusion.

-• High blood sugar level (hyperglycemia)
+• High blood sugar levels (hyperglycemia).

-• High ketone levels in your urine
+• High levels of ketones in the urine

 Prevention

 • Commit to managing your diabetes.
 Make healthy eating and physical activity part of your daily routine.
-Take oral diabetes medications or insulin as directed.

 • Monitor your blood sugar level.
 You might need to check and record your blood sugar level at least three to four times a day and more often if you are ill or under stress.
 Careful monitoring is the only way to make sure your blood sugar level remains within your target range.